Ethiopia's PM defiant as rival Tigray forces make advances

 Abiy in a statement on Sunday said federal troops are fighting on four fronts against the Tigray forces and “we should know that our enemy’s main strength is our weakness and unpreparedness.”
 Amid calls on social media for attacks against ethnic Tigrayans, he said “we should closely follow those who work for the enemy and live amongst us."

 A new roundup of Tigrayans was seen in the capital on Monday.
+Government spokesman Legesse Tulu said in a statement that "those who believe the government is now weakening and (Tigray forces are) coming should be careful.
+Some even went to nightclubs to celebrate.
+The government is taking actions against those.”

-The Tigray forces over the weekend claimed to control the key cities of Dessie and Kombolcha, though the federal government disputed it.
-The United States has said it is “alarmed” by those reports.
+The Tigray forces over the weekend claimed to control the key cities of Dessie and Kombolcha, though the federal government disputed it, and Legesse asserted that the Tigray forces killed more than 100 youths in Kombolcha overnight.

+The United States has said it is “alarmed” by the reports of Tigray forces taking the cities.

 The Tigray forces also told the AP they were poised to physically link up with another armed group, the Oromo Liberation Army, with which it struck an alliance earlier this year.